ECONOMICS REVISION KIT FOR KASNEB COURSES ( CPA & CIFA)

 • Tax relief: the government may offer financial assistance such as tax credits for business investment in research and development.
 Or a reduction in corporation tax designed to promote new capital investment and extra employment.

-• Legislation and regulations. employment laws may offer some legal protection for workers by setting maximum working hours or by providing a price-floor in the labor market through the setting of a minimum wage regulation may be used to introduce fresh competition into a market- for example breaking up the existing monopoly power of service provider.
+• Legislation and regulation. employment laws may offer some legal protection for workers by setting maximum working hours or by providing a price-floor in the labor market through the setting of a minimum wage regulation may be used to introduce fresh competition into a market- for example breaking up the existing monopoly power of service provider.

 May 2021 Question One C